What we can learn about patient care in “THE MAYO CLINIC: FAITH – HOPE – SCIENCE” from Ken Burns – September 22 at 9 pm< < Back to

 – Two-Hour Film, Featuring the Voices of Tom Hanks, Sam Waterston, Blythe Danner, and Josh Lucas, Explores Clinic’s 150-Year History and What It Means to “Put the Needs of the Patient First”–

-PBS announced today that THE MAYO CLINIC: FAITH – HOPE – SCIENCE, a new two-hour documentary executive-produced by Ken Burns and directed by Burns, Erik Ewers and Christopher Loren Ewers will air on Tuesday, September 25 at 9 pm.
+THE MAYO CLINIC: FAITH – HOPE – SCIENCE, a two-hour documentary executive-produced by Ken Burns and directed by Burns, Erik Ewers and Christopher Loren Ewers will air on Thursday, September 22 at 9 pm.

 Featuring Interviews with patients including John McCain and the Dalai Lama, the film tells the story of William Worrall Mayo, an English immigrant who began practicing medicine with his sons Will and Charlie in Rochester, Minnesota.